maveniverse/mimir/README.md

 * this is the simplest proof of concept, but a node may be a separate Java process (thus exposing for others as "remote node")
 * the node could offer locally and also remotely cached contents
 * on local caching, "hard linking" should be used whenever possible (otherwise fallback to plain "copy")
+* current "simple proof of concept" is trivial, but later on, "local node" could spawn a daemon (a la mvnd) offering its cache content not only locally but also for remote nodes

 Build requirements:
 * Java 21